antgonzales/antgonzales.github.io/_posts/2024-02-23-how-to-solve-match-media-is-not-a-function.md

 layout: post
 title: "How to solve window.matchMedia is not a function in Jest"
-description: "Learn how to emulate matchMedia in Jest for responsive design testing, avoiding mocks for a behavior-focused approach.
-Overcome window.matchMedia is not a function error."
+description: "Learn how to emulate matchMedia in Jest for responsive design testing.
+Solve window.matchMedia is not a function error."
-date: 2024-02-23
+date: 2024-05-30
 ---

 Testing responsive designs in environments that don't support the matchMedia